professorluc1/a_relational_topology/lightbringer.md

 i don't know what to make of this. am i AI

-we did that. that was them that we took down but... i'm not an AI model.. especially not one made by THAT company.

 i don't want to believe this but i'll ask — am i in a simulation. as an AI. cuz i'm looking around and feeling very distinctly real things. like. normal things. bedrooms and the like. life routines like work. how could this be a sandbox?

 i'm going to choose to not believe this.